 Translated by Megan McDowell

-During the summer of 2014, on one of the stormiest days on record to hit the coast of Uruguay, 31-year old Alejandro, lifeguard and younger brother of our protagonist, dies after being hit by lightning.
-Combining memoir and fiction, this novel is the urgent exploration of the brotherly bond, and the effects that death has on our inner circles.
-An exploration that takes the author back into his past, and right into the centre of his obsessions.
+During the summer of 2014, on one of the stormiest days on record to hit the coast of Uruguay, 31-year old Alejandro, lifeguard and younger brother of our protagonist and narrator, dies after being struck by lightning.
+This marks the opening of a novel that combines memoir and fiction, as it unveils an urgent exploration of the brotherly bond, and the effects that death can have on our most intimate circles as well as on ourselves.